degi/wanulcas/docs/overview.md

 may differ between roots of the various components in a given cell.
-In the model the highest (least negative) is used first to share out potential water uptake to all components, followed by additional uptake potential for components with a lower water potential (Figure 3.8).
+In the model the highest (least negative) is used first to share out potential water uptake to all components, followed by additional uptake potential for components with a lower water potential (Figure 4.3).

 ![sharing-watuptjpg](./media/image11.jpeg)

-**Figure 3.8.** Diagram of sharing out available water by tree and crop.
+Figure 4.3.
+Diagram of sharing out available water by tree and crop.

 The model in its current form does not include ‘drought signals’.
 It may be possible to represent such direct effects of root-produced hormones